Skip to main content

 Brightspace Accessibility

 There are many accessibility tools integrated in Brightspace.
-The HTML editor (i.e. the text editor) contains an accessibility checker that will detect issues within your text and images.
+The Brightspace editor (text editor) contains an accessibility checker that will detect issues within your text and images.
 In addition, there is an integrated tool called Anthology Ally that provides an accessibility score to files uploaded to your module topics and that also indicates what needs to be done in order to improve the accessibility of the file.
 For tutorials on these tools and more, please see Create accessible content in Brightspace.

-Make sure that there is appropriate contrast between the text and the background.
-Light-colored text on the white background is difficult to see.
+• Contrast: Make sure there is sufficient contrast between the text color and the background.
+Light-colored text on a light background or dark-colored text on a dark background is difficult to see.
+Use the Brightspace editor color contrast checker.

 Contact Us